 Think of a rural kitchen in the days before running water, and you'll probably picture a washstand, a forerunner of the modern kitchen counter.
-In your mind's eye, the wash basin may be sitting on top of the stand, but it's also easy to visualize a basin recessed inside the stand with its front slightly protruding, because that's how many of them were.
-Setting the basin inside the cabinet lowered it and made it easier to wash clothes and clean dishes.
+In your mind's eye, the basin may be sitting on top of the washstand, but it's also easy to visualize a basin recessed in the stand, with the front slightly protruding, because that's how many of them were back then.
+Putting a basin inside the cabinet lowered it and made it easier to wash clothes and dishes.

 Video of the Day

 Fast forward to the 21st century and homeowners will find more than one version of the washbasin, usually mounted in a stylish kitchen cabinet.
 This type of vessel is now known as a farmhouse sink because it harkens back to the days of our forebearers, but it's a totally modern amenity.
 While some people also call it an apron sink because of the large front panel that extends outward past the edge of the cabinet and down below the countertop, farmhouse and apron sinks are actually not the exact same thing.
 Read on to find out the difference between the two.

 Farmhouse-style sinks are timeless and practical, which makes them enduring.
 Even though they reference a bygone era, they're considered a modern-day luxury in kitchen design that seamlessly marries functionality and style.
 Their large size renders them a workhorse item that also manages to act as an understated focal point in culinary spaces.